 Supplemental health insurance provides limited benefits for specific medical conditions and expenses.
 Dental, hospital indemnity, Medicare supplement and specified accident are all types of supplemental insurance.
-The NC Department of Insurance publishes guides to other types of insurance that may be helpful as well.
-The most common are Cancer Insurance, Disability Insurance and Long-Term Care Insurance.
+The NC Department of Insurance publishes A Consumer’s Guide to Health Insurance which covers Cancer, Dental, Hospital Indemnity, Medicare Supplement, Specified Accident, and Long Term Care health insurance on page 5.

 Inclusive Health (formerly known as the North Carolina Health Insurance Risk Pool) offers more affordable heatlh insurance coverage to North Carolina individuals with pre-existing medical conditions.
 Effective July 1, 2013, Inclusive Health will no longer administer the Federal PCIP Program, they will however, continue to adminster the Inclusive Health -- State Pool coverage.

 NC Health Choice (NCHC) is a free or reduced price comprehensive health care program for children.
 NCHC may be helpful if your family makes too much money to qualify for Medicaid but too little to afford health insurance premiums.